-Blood tests include a metabolic panel for sodium and potassium (electrolytes), albumin (a type of protein), and creatinine and blood urea nitrogen (kidney function).
+Blood tests include a metabolic panel of sodium and potassium (electrolytes), albumin (a type of protein), and creatinine and blood urea nitrogen (kidney function).
 A urinalysis is also commonly ordered.
 All are done to check for abnormal levels that may indicate strain on the body's organs (such as the kidneys and liver) that often results from heart failure.
-One new test that is becoming more common is brain natriuretic peptide (BNP).
-It measures the hormone level found in the left ventricle.
-Being able to isolate its presence in the blood may also be used to help diagnose and grade the severity of heart failure (Colucci, August 3, 2007).
+One new test that is becoming more common is brain natriuretic peptide (BNP).3 It measures the hormone level found in the left ventricle.
+Being able to isolate its presence in the blood may also be used to help diagnose and grade the severity of heart failure.

-Approximately one-third of those diagnosed with heart failure will die from sudden cardiac death (SCD).
-The chance of SCD increases for individuals with a known concurrent cardiac dysrhythmia.
+The two most common end of life processes in heart failure are sudden cardiac death (SCD), frequently referred to just as sudden death (SD), and progressive pump failure.
+One-third to one-half of those diagnosed with heart failure will die from sudden cardiac death.8 The chance of SCD increases for individuals with a known concurrent cardiac dysrhythmia.
 The longer or more often a person is in the fluid overload condition that accompanies heart failure, the more likely he/she is to develop an unstable heart rhythm.
-As the struggling heart enlarges, it causes the electrical pathways in the heart to be over-stretched thus predisposing the client to cardiac dysrhythmias.
-The substances in the body that control electricity (i.e. electrolytes) also get out of balance with the wild fluid shifts and tissue damage that are occurring.
+As the struggling heart enlarges, it causes electrical pathways in the heart to be over-stretched thus predisposing the client to cardiac dysrhythmias.
+The substances in the body that control electricity (i.e., electrolytes) also get out of balance with the wild fluid shifts and edema driven tissue damage that are occurring.
 As a result, if sudden cardiac death does not occur, the heart failure will progressively worsen until the lungs fill with fluid, effectively drowning the client.
-This is why having a comprehensive program to slow or halt the progression of the disease condition is so very important (Siscovick, 2007).
+This is why having a comprehensive program to slow or halt the progression of the disease condition is so very important.

 Despite the progressive nature of heart failure, those who have it can lead happy, productive lives.
-Medication, lifestyle changes, and even surgical treatments can all help to slow, or even for a time, halt the progression.
-That makes sudden cardiac death all the more irritating, as it takes away the opportunity for quality of life.
+Symptomatic control with medication, lifestyle changes, and even surgical treatments can all help to slow, or even for a time, halt the progression.
+That makes sudden cardiac death all the more irritating, when it takes away the opportunity for quality of life.
 Patients with CHF do not have to wait passively to see if sudden death will strike.
 There are ways to minimize the occurrence of sudden death.
-It all starts with a good diagnostic work-up.
+It all starts with a good diagnostic workup.

 First, a quick refresher on how it should work.
 After all, heart muscle cells are in many ways unlike other muscle cells.
 It takes a nerve impulse to make a regular muscle cell contract while a heart cell can contract all by itself.
 The heart muscle cells that do this produce electrical signals that spread throughout the heart.
 It is these electrical signals that give a nice steady heartbeat.